igoynawamreh/htmlcssjs/README.md

 Static assets:

-- When a static assets like images, fonts, etc is used in source code, it will be automatically emitted and organized to `build/dist/[file-types]/` and `build/site/assets/[file-types]/`.
+- When a static assets like images, fonts, etc is used in source code, it will be automatically emitted and organized to their build destination.
 Known file types:
   - `documents`: `.(pdf|txt)`
   - `fonts`: `.(woff|woff2|eot|ttf|otf)`
   - `images`: `.(png|jpg|jpeg|jfif|pjpeg|pjp|gif|svg|ico|webp|avif)`